 Product providers may withdraw cover on default of any payments due under any products arranged for your benefit.
 Details of these provisions will be included in your policy/product terms and conditions.
 We will take such steps as may be necessary to recover any monies due to us including the instigation of legal proceedings, the appointment of a receiver and all other rights available to us.

-We prefer instructions to be given to us by email.
-If any instructions are given orally, they must be confirmed by email or in writing.
+All instructions to us must be given in writing.
 We may refuse at our discretion to accept certain instructions, although such discretion will not be exercised unreasonably.

 We are required to keep records of all your transactions for at least six years.
-You, or your appointed agent, have the right to inspect the records at a mutually convenient time.
-As we treat all our clients' records as confidential, we reserve the right to give you copies of your records, where in certain circumstances to release the original would compromise other clients' confidentiality.
+You have the right to inspect the records at a mutually convenient time.

-All contract notes and documents of title in respect of your policies will be sent to us directly and we will arrange to forward these to you as soon as practicable.
+All documents in respect of your policies/investments will be sent to us directly and we will arrange to forward these to you as soon as practicable.

 We contribute to the Investor Compensation Scheme.
 Information supplied by Daly Investment Planning Ltd is based upon our understanding of current legislation and practice and the information that has been provided to us.
 Daly Investment Planning Ltd cannot be held responsible for subsequent changes in legislation or practice that may affect this information.